Shelly Oria: Biography

-Current life
+Personal life

 Oria lives in Brooklyn, New York.
 In September 2015, she told Israeli newspaper Yediot Ahronot that she's currently at work on several projects, including a play trilogy, a feature film, and a novel.
 She curates the Sweet!
 Actors Reading Writers series.
 It is currently on hiatus.

 She works at the Pratt Institute as a fiction teacher and a co-director for the Writer's Forum.
 She's had her private practice as a life and creativity coach since 2009.